How to Build a Monthly Product Roadmap (With Template and Examples)

 Updated by Xtensio

-The product roadmap is used by the product manager to communicate product goals, direction and progress to both internal departments and external stakeholders, and allows product teams to assess new requests for functionality against what is already planned.
+The product roadmap is used by the product manager to communicate product goals, direction, and progress to both internal departments and external stakeholders, and allows product teams to assess new requests for functionality against what is already planned.
 Use this step-by-step guide to create your product roadmaps, easily.
+Explore this template.

 Xtensio is your team space for beautiful living documents.